EchoEllet/EpicFightMoreSkillSlots/README.md

 ## Disclaimer

 > [!WARNING]
-> **DragonFist Legacy is NOT AN OFFICIAL MINECRAFT PRODUCT.
+> **This mod is NOT AN OFFICIAL MINECRAFT PRODUCT.
 > It is NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.**

 > [!NOTE]